microsoft/Reactors/workshop-resources/ai-services/AI_1/computer-vision-translator/explore-app-py.md

     return render_template("index.html")
 ```

 `@app.route` is a [decorator](https://www.python.org/dev/peps/pep-0318/) which adds additional meaning to a component immediately following its declaration.
 In this case, we're specifying `index` will be executed in response to a **GET** call to a route of **/**.
-In other words, if our site was hosted at **www.contoso.com**, and somone visited **www.contoso.com/** `index` would be executed in response to it.
-[Routing in Flask](https://flask.palletsprojects.com/en/1.1.x/api/?highlight=route#url-route-registrations) is extremely powerful, and you can both limit and expand how matches are detected, and how to retrieve values the user specifies in the URL.
+In other words, if our site was hosted at **www.contoso.com**, and someone visited **www.contoso.com/,** `index` would be executed in response to it.
+[Routing in Flask](https://flask.palletsprojects.com/en/1.1.x/api/?highlight=route#url-route-registrations) is extremely powerful, and you can both limit and expand how matches are detected, as well as how to retrieve values the user specifies in the URL.

 ## Translate